-Chapter 5: Interface Expansion Modules
+Chapter 6: Interface Expansion Modules

-The W30 product has a single expansion slot which can accept a Clavister interface expansion module.
-There are three different module types available and these are purchased separately to the W30 unit.
+The W40 product has three expansion slots, each of which can accept a Clavister interface expansion module.
+There are three different module types available and these are purchased separately to the W40 unit.
 Each of the three module types has different capabilities and can be one of the following:

 - 8 x RJ45 Gigabit Ethernet interfaces.
+Note that this module cannot be used in the first slot (E1).

 - 8 x SFP Gigabit interfaces.

 - 2 x SFP+ 10 Gigabit interfaces.